mehedihasanhasib/laravel-ecommerce-project/README.md

 npm run dev
 ```

 **First of all login as admin the credentials are given in the admin login page.
-Then create some products.**
+Then create some category, colors, sizes and products.
+Then login as user.**

 Now enjoy the app. ❤